Falinge Park High School

-Falinge Park High School is an 11–16 mixed comprehensive school in Shawclough area of the Metropolitan Borough of Rochdale in Greater Manchester, United Kingdom.
+Falinge Park High School is an 11–16 mixed comprehensive school in the Shawclough area of the Metropolitan Borough of Rochdale in Greater Manchester, United Kingdom and is part of the Watergrove Trust.
 The school has been recognised as an Investor in People and has gained the International School Award, as well as Artsmark Gold, Sportsmark Gold and the Healthy Schools status.
 In 2010 Ofsted inspection it was found to be "a good school where pupils rise to the high expectations of the headteacher and staff".

 History

 The school was founded as Rochdale Municipal High School for Girls in 1935.
 In 1953 it became Rochdale Grammar School for Girls, with an intake of 350 and in the 1970s it became a 13- to 18-year-old mixed sex school called Greenhill Upper School.
-Over the years the schools capacity has increased to 1,200 through a number of additional buildings.
-31 August 1988 it was renamed to Falinge Park Upper School as a result of an amalgamation with another school.
-The school was renamed again to the school's current name, Falinge Park High School 31 August 1990 due to a borough reorganisation and the intake changed to the current 11–16 age range.
+Over the years the school's capacity increased to 1,200 through a number of additional buildings.
+On 31 August 1988 it was renamed Falinge Park Upper School as a result of an amalgamation with another school.
+The school was renamed again to the school's current name, Falinge Park High School on 31 August 1990, due to a borough reorganisation and the intake changed to the current 11–16 age range.